pantheon-systems/documentation/source/content/relaunch.md

   </Alert>

-1. On the live environment of the Dashboard, click the "Clear Caches" button.
-Do this for first the old site and then the new site.
+1. On the Live environment tab of the Site Dashboard for the old site, click the "Clear Caches" button.

+1. Repeat on the Live environment of the new site.

 1. Wait for HTTPS to provision for the newly connected domains: